DEIB Symposium Video

 The Dr. Harry Springer Family Fund for Promoting Diversity has been established to support efforts in developing innovative programs to bring about transformative and sustainable advancement in serving historically underrepresented students at the School of Optometry.

 Created by Dr. Michael Harris to support recruiting and outreach efforts that advance an inclusive graduate community and enhance the cultural, academic, and professional experience of historically underrepresented students.

-Vision Science student Orneika Flandrin won the American Association University Women scholarship, the first one at UC Berkeley.
+Vision Science student Orneika Flandrin won the American Association of University Women scholarship, the first one at UC Berkeley.
 The association promotes equality and advancement for women.

-In the new edition of the Berkeley Optometry Magazine, four Berkeley Optometry alumnae identify opportunities to improve diversity, equity, inclusion, and belonging at the school.
+The Fall 2020 edition of the Berkeley Optometry Magazine, four Berkeley Optometry alumnae identify opportunities to improve diversity, equity, inclusion, and belonging at the school.

 To read the full magazine, please visit optometry.berkeley.edu/magazine.